Science-Based Target Initiative and Riverse carbon credit eligibility

 Riverse promotes actively to support relevant projects out of the company own value chain, to counterbalance greenhouse gas emissions emissions before 2050, because many crucial solutions don't have enough funds to be developed and definitely need support.

-We enables a greenhouse gas emissions mitigation with the following caracteristics:
+We enables a greenhouse gas emissions reduction and mitigation with the following characteristics:

 • Projects linked with company hard-to-abate emissions in order to accelerate their industry decarbonation